Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-vss.rst

 VSS FFT/IFFT
 ============

 This library element implements a single-channel DIT FFT using both AI Engine tiles and programmable logic to extract higher performance for larger point sizes.
 The VSS offers two modes of implementing the FFT: Mode 1 and Mode 2.
-Mode 1 performs user more AIE tiles compared to Mode 2.
+Mode 1 performs more computation on AIE tiles compared to Mode 2.
 It also allows more fine-tuning on the value of SSR.
 Mode 2 uses more PL compute resources compared to mode 1.
 It also user lesser PL memory than Mode 1.
 The two modes thus offer different trade-offs between performance and resource utilization.

 Entry Point
 ===========